cgraham74/CardGame/README.md

 3.)
 Replace the hard-coded values for player and chips by prompting the user for input.

 4.)
+Add functionality to allow the user to bet chips per hand.

+5.)
+Add functionality to increase/decrease chip amount based on win/loss.

-Create and add chip representation.
+6.)
+Create and add graphical chip representation that will increase and decrease based on win/loss.

 ### Original Project
 The original project is part of the Scrimba frontend development course.

-This is a great project where the focus is learning to create and manipulate arrays and objects in a JavaScript application.
+This is a great beginner project where the focus is learning to create and manipulate arrays and objects in a JavaScript application.

 The player and chip amount is hard coded and the overall design is overly simplistic (terrible).

 ![image](https://user-images.githubusercontent.com/18030411/216362496-c9669ff1-dcb8-40c2-8fd8-50efd0f7bbe0.png)